Michael Stean: Retirement from chess

-In 1982, at the age of 29 and more or less in his chess playing prime, Michael Stean retired from chess to become a tax accountant; a decision he does not appear to have regretted, as there has been no attempted return to playing chess in subsequent years.
+In 1982, at the age of 29 and more or less in his chess playing prime, Michael Stean retired from chess to become a tax accountant; there has been no attempted return to playing chess in subsequent years.
 He joined tax consultants Casson Beckman early in 1984.

 Stean did however serve for a while as the manager of Nigel Short.